FelipeWalterPereira/SDM_endemic_frogs_Araucaria_Forest/README.md

-# SDM for frogs endemic to the Araucaria Forest using kuenm R package
+# SDMs for endemic frogs in the Araucaria Forest using kuenm R package

 This project aimed to model the potential distribution for seven frog species endemic to the Araucaria Forest.
 The SDMs were performed in the